🌍⚠️

 👾 Digital Minds 🤖

 The advancement of Artificial Intelligence (AI) could eventually pave the way for the development of Artificial General Intelligence (AGI) — a term sometimes used interchangeably with God-like AI (GAI).
 This progression could then lead to the emergence of Artificial Superintelligence (ASI), presenting a spectrum of existential threats to humanity.
-As AI systems evolve to become more sophisticated and autonomous, the likelihood of unintended outcomes and human oversight diminishes.
-This is especially true with AGI, which would possess human-like cognitive abilities and could surpass human performance in nearly any task.

 “A superintelligent AI system that is autonomous and goal-directed would be a potentially rogue AI if its goals do not strictly include the well-being of humanity and the biosphere, i.e., if it is not sufficiently aligned with human rights and values to guarantee acting in ways that avoid harm to humanity.”